 The book has so much wisdom, so here’s a 16th bonus tweet:

 I fully agree with this!
-If people agree on the principles and see the value, then they will find ways to get there :-).
+If people agree with the principles and see the value, then they will find ways to get there :-).